vstconsulting/polemarch/doc/restapi.rst

 Rest API
 ========

-Polemarch provides REST API for all its functionality accessible via web GUI, because our GUI also uses this API to work.
-Below comes information about every entity we have in Polemarch and methods applicable to it.
+Polemarch provides REST API for all it's functionality accessible via web GUI, because our GUI also uses this API to work.
+Below there is information about every entity we have in Polemarch and methods applicable to it.

-All methods urls stated with ``/api/v1/`` for first api version.
+All urls methods are stated with ``/api/v1/`` for first API version.
 With other versions number will be changed.
-Current documentation wrote for version 1.
-All methods here placed with this prefix to simplify copy & pasting.
+Current documentation is writen for version 1.
+In this documentation all methods are placed with this prefix to simplify copy & pasting.

 .. _pagination: